cyberma-net/laravel-layer-frame/README.md

 # Layer Frame for Laravel
-### Layerd structure for your Laravel projects
+### Layered structure for your big Laravel projects

 ## Motivation
 Laravel's native Active Record approach to models and database provides an easy to use environment for handling data and database.
-However, the models are big, they do many different tasks and therefore don't follow Single Responsibility Principle (SRP).
+However, the models are big, they handle many different tasks and therefore don't follow Single Responsibility Principle (SRP).
 Models tend to get huge over time.

 On top of that, active record creates a very tight coupling between the code and the DB structure.

 Layer Frame brings a better code structure despite the need of more objects and classes.
 Especially bigger projects can benefit from better testability and separation of different tasks.

+Using Repositories and DBMappers may seem like overkill at the beginning, but it will quickly demonstrates its usefulness during refactors and code extending.

 ### Main principles